Striveworks/LIteCOW/icow_model_import/README.md

     ```

+## Using ICOW Model Import's CLI to Upload Serialized ONNX Models

+This guide assumes you already have serialized ONNX models that you would like to use with ICOW.

+1. Install `icow_model_import`.

+2. Run the cli for importing onnx models.
+See its usage below.

+    ```
+    usage: import-onnx-model [-h]
+                         onnx_model_path model_bucket model_object_name
+                         model_version

+    Import a model from an existing onnx file into icow.

+    positional arguments:
+    onnx_model_path    Path to the serialized onnx model file. model_bucket       S3 bucket name for uploading the model to. model_object_name  Name for the uploaded s3 model object. model_version      Version tag added to the uploaded s3 model object.
+    ```

+    Running this from the command line should look like the following.

+    ```bash
+    import-onnx-model tests/data/simple_onnx_model.onnx models simple_model my-version
+    ```

+    If using poetry it would instead look like the following command.

+    ```bash
+    poetry run import-onnx-model tests/data/simple_onnx_model.onnx models simple_model my-version
+    ```

 ## Testing with Docker Compose

 1. Start the docker-compose stack.
 This will create the nescessary containers and kick off appropriate processes for testing.